daleonov/HART/docs/Testing Your DSP In Hart.md

     .rampTo (decibelsToRatio (-1_dB), 100_ms, SegmentedEnvelope::Shape::sCurve);
 ```

-Notice how it's not attached to any DSP unit or host yet, it's just a lightweight object that stores some data about what ho some value should change in time.
+Notice how it's not attached to any DSP unit or host yet, it's just a lightweight object that stores some data about what how some value should change in time.
 It doesn't even have to know anything about the effect, signal, or your audio test set up like sample rate or channel number.
 It supports a few different shapes of ramp transitions, like linear, exponential or s-curve.

 And now, you can attach it to your (or any other) effect: